Once upon a time, companies had real personalities.

 While it’s hard to pin the Dogcow’s decline directly on Steve Jobs, Clarus became harder and harder to spot after his return to Apple.
 The Icon Garden came down, and Mac OS X used a less-fun image on the Page Setup screen.
 While Clarus made a brief appearance with OS X’s Address Book, it was hardly a comeback.

-That said, the dogcow is still present in a very specific way at Apple’s new HQ in Cupertino.
-In the Visitor Center’s AR model of the campus, users can remove the roof of a small barn on the site to reveal an AR version of Clarus.
+For a while, it was rumored that the dogcow was still present in a very specific way at Apple’s new HQ in Cupertino.
+In fact, the video I made on this subject includes the story, which says that in the Visitor Center’s AR model of the campus, users can remove the roof of a small barn on the site to reveal a small version of Clarus.

-I’ve rounded up as many documents as I can about Clarus:
+For some additional reading, I’ve rounded up as many documents as I can about Clarus.
+Happy exploring.

 - Adventures with Clarus (2000)